- Selecting the functional

 g(n_{\uparrow},n_{\downarrow})\nu^{\dagger}\nu

-Note 2: SLDA functional provides by a factor about 2x better performance in case of td-wslda
+Note 2: SLDA functional provides a factor of about 2x better performance in the case of td-wslda codes than the ASLDA variant.

-Below we provide a plot showing relative energy change (in %) between simulations of SLDA and ASLDA that compute the energy of N fermions (both even and odd particle numbers) in the spin-symmetric unitary Fermi gas trapped in an isotropic harmonic oscillator.
-For more info see supplemental material of this paper.
+Below, we provide a plot showing the relative energy change (in %) between simulations of SLDA and ASLDA that compute the energy of N fermions (both even and odd particle numbers) in the spin-symmetric unitary Fermi gas trapped in an isotropic harmonic oscillator.
+For more info, see supplemental material of this paper.

 BdG - Bogoliubov de-Gennes functional